THE LOCAL COMMUNITY

 1. Local Business Ballot

-We’re pleased to invite local businesses to enter our Local Business Ballot for a chance to win tickets for one of Brockwell Live's events this summer.
+We’re pleased to invite local businesses to enter our Local Business Ballot for a chance to win tickets for one of Brockwell Live's events.

 2. Local Business Promotion

 We’re delighted to announce that we can support local businesses through our local business map, highlighting local hotspots to those travelling to the area.
-This will be hosted on the Woov app as well as at points around the park.
+This will promoted at points around the park.

 Businesses are also able to register for the opportunity to be spotlighted by a specific festival in the series, gaining further exposure to one of the diverse audiences that attend.
 We recommend choosing the festival your business aligns with most.